Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/server_config.md

 ![mob setting decision attack 100%](tbm-edit-decision-attack.png)

+!!! note
     Make sure to click on "Finished Editing" to save changes to the server-side config.

 Note that for sheep to enter battle, they must be removed from the "ignore battle categories" setting (remove the "passive" category).